Privacy Statement

 The tracking measures listed below and used by us are carried out based on Art.
 6 Para.
 1 Sent.
 1 (f) GDPR.
 With the tracking measures used, we want to ensure a needs-based design and the continuous optimization of our website.
 Furthermore, we use tracking measures to statistically record the use of our website and to analyze it for the purpose of optimizing our website offerings.
 These interests are considered legitimate within the meaning of the aforementioned provision.
 For the respective data processing purposes and data categories, please refer to the corresponding tracking tools described in detail below.

-Privacy Statement for the Use of Google Analytics
+Privacy Statement for the use of Google Analytics 4 (with cookies, with UserID)

 Links to Other Websites